yiisoft/docs/001-yii-values.md

 ## Values

-We share some common values that serves the goal.
+We share some common values that serve the goal.

 - Being Practical
     - High Performance